TessellateDataScience/faceShieldOptimisations/getStarted/README.md

   Computer-aided design representation of 2 differing face-shield designs: 'normal' is a commercially-available product (left), while 'enclosed' is a proposed innovative product (right).
 Both actual designs are thinner than they are represented by this CAD (with a real thickness similar to currently-available face-shields).
 </i></p>

-To run identical computations across these differing designs (effectively a perfect _randomised trial_), you need to enable the enclosed face-shield design 'geometry' data then remesh this geometry:
+To run identical computations across these differing designs (effectively a perfect _randomised trial_), you first need to enable the enclosed face-shield design 'geometry' data then remesh this geometry:
 ```
 cd ../../foamFiles
 git checkout enclosed